Constellix/terraform-provider-constellix/website/docs/r/aname_record.html.markdown

 * `record_failover_disable_flag` - (Optional) Enable or Disable the recordfailover object.
 Default is false.
 Atleast one recordfailover object should be false.

 ## Attribute Reference ##
+This resource exports the following attributes:
-The only attribute that this resource exports is the `id`, which is set to the constellix calculated id of aname resource.
+* `id` - The constellix calculated id of aname resource.

 ## Importing ##